MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 In the previous output, you can see that stress-ng is the top process generating large number of events and might result into performance issues.
 Most likely stress-ng is generating the system call with ID 82.
 You can create a ticket with Microsoft to get this process excluded.
 In future as part of upcoming enhancements, you have more control to apply such exclusions at your end.

-Exclusions applied to AutitD can't be migrated or copied to eBPF.
+Exclusions applied to AuditD can't be migrated or copied to eBPF.
 Common concerns such as noisy logs, kernel panic, noisy syscalls are already taken care of by eBPF internally.
 In case you want to add any further exclusions, then reach out to Microsoft to get the necessary exclusions applied.

 ## FAQs - Transition to eBPF

 **1. Why should you consider moving to eBPF?**

-The extended Berkeley Packet Filter (eBPF) for Microsoft Defender for Endpoint on Linux serves as an efficient alternative to AutitD and addresses various challenges associated with the AutitD event provider while providing significant advantages in terms of performance and system stability.
+The extended Berkeley Packet Filter (eBPF) for Microsoft Defender for Endpoint on Linux serves as an efficient alternative to AuditD and addresses various challenges associated with the AuditD event provider while providing significant advantages in terms of performance and system stability.
 Some of the key benefits include -

-•	Performance: eBPF significantly improves performance by reducing the overhead on system resources compared to AutitD.
+- Performance: eBPF significantly improves performance by reducing the overhead on system resources compared to AuditD.

-•	Resource Efficiency: eBPF uses fewer resources, which helps maintain system stability even under heavy load conditions.
+- Resource Efficiency: eBPF uses fewer resources, which helps maintain system stability even under heavy load conditions.

-•	Scalability: eBPF’s architecture is more scalable, making it a better choice for environments with growing or complex workloads.
+- Scalability: eBPF’s architecture is more scalable, making it a better choice for environments with growing or complex workloads.

-•	Modern Technology: eBPF represents a modern, forward-looking technology that aligns with future Linux kernel developments, ensuring better long-term support.
+- Modern Technology: eBPF represents a modern, forward-looking technology that aligns with future Linux kernel developments, ensuring better long-term support.

-**2. How Can I Continue to Use AutitD?**
+**2. How Can I Continue to Use AuditD?**

-If you prefer to continue using AutitD:
+If you prefer to continue using AuditD:

-•	Supported Versions: You can remain on MDE Linux version 101.24072.0000, which will support AutitD for the duration of validity of the build which is ~9 months.
+- Supported Versions: You can remain on Defender for Endpoint on Linux version 101.24072.0000, which will support AuditD for the duration of validity of the build which is ~9 months.
 This provides a sufficient transition period to plan your move to eBPF.
 Expiry date can be checked by running the command ‘mdatp health’ on the Linux server.

-•	Long-Term Plan: While staying on the 101.24072.0000 build is an option, we recommend planning your transition to eBPF within this timeframe to ensure you benefit from the latest security and performance improvements and also get continued support.
+- Long-Term Plan: While staying on the 101.24072.0000 build is an option, we recommend planning your transition to eBPF within this timeframe to ensure you benefit from the latest security and performance improvements and also get continued support.

 That said, our recommendation would be to plan a move to leveraging eBPF as the primary event provider.